LifeWay/CloudGenesis/README.md

-# GitFormation: GitOps for CloudFormation
+# CloudGenesis: GitOps for CloudFormation
-GitFormation creates, updates, and deletes CloudFormation stacks as they exist in Git and tracks all notifications and status updates on Slack
+CloudGenesis creates, updates, and deletes CloudFormation stacks as they exist in Git and tracks all notifications and status updates on Slack

-GitFormation operates as a Serverless Application launched via a single SAM stack (Some Roles necessary to launch before launching stack).
+CloudGenesis operates as a Serverless Application launched via a single SAM stack (Some Roles necessary to launch before launching stack).

-GitFormation Supports:
+CloudGenesis Supports:
 * GitHub Repositories (Both Public and Private)
 * Deploying stacks to multiple accounts and regions from a single Git Repo.
 * Clean separation from Templates and Stacks - allows Templates to be re-used, even across accounts.